 10 Claude Code Plugins to 10X Your AI Development Projects

 I get better output from Claude Code by adding fewer tools, not more.
-Piling on MCP servers rarely helps, but the right CLI tools and skills do.
-With picks like Supabase CLI, Playwright, GitHub CLI, and the GSD framework, I built a stack that handles code, deploys, research, and browser work on its own.
+Piling on MCP servers rarely helps, but the right official marketplace plugins, CLI tools, and skills do.
+Start with /plugin and picks like typescript-lsp and security-guidance, then add Supabase CLI, Playwright, GitHub CLI, and the GSD framework.
+That stack handles code, deploys, research, and browser work on its own.

 When I first found Claude Code, I tried to connect every MCP server I could find.
 Within a week, the agent felt slower and less decisive, and it often picked the wrong tool for the job.
 The fix was almost always a smaller, more careful toolset.